 What should I do if someone is experiencing an electrical shock?

-Electrical shocks can cause serious injury or death.
+Electrical shocks can cause severe injury or death.
 Do not directly touch the person being shocked.
 Use a non-conductive object to separate them from the power source.
 Shut off power if safe.
 Contact emergency services immediately for medical care.

 How can I prepare my home to handle electrical emergencies safely?